Strategic Communications Lead

 If you don’t meet every point above, please still apply if you can see your skills well used in this role.

-Reporting to: Head of Analysis and Communications
+Reporting to: Head of Analysis and Communications/Co-CEOs

 Key Relationships: Communications and Publications teams, Sector Strategy and Investor Engagement Leads, co-CEOs, General Counsel, external media